pavelbraginskiy/CliMinesweeper/README.md

 On Linux/Mac, you'll need Mono.
 On Windows, you'll need Mono or Visual Studio.

-- Either run `msbuild Minesweeper.csproj` or use Visual Studio
+- Either run `nuget restore` and `msbuild Minesweeper.csproj` or use Visual Studio
 - On Windows, just run the executable in `bin\Debug`
 - On Linux/Mac, run `mono bin/Debug/Minesweeper.exe`